 The Halloween Market is Growing

 The Halloween market is growing in two ways that make it very attractive for business opportunities.
 First, Halloween is becoming an increasingly universal celebration.
-According to a survey by the National Retail Federation, nearly two-thirds (63.8%) of American consumers were planning to celebrate Halloween in 2006, up from 52.5 percent in 2005.
-Canadians are even keener Halloween celebrants; 68% of Canadians planned to participate in at least one Halloween-related activity in 2007, according to a survey conducted for the Retail Council of Canada.
+According to a survey by the National Retail Federation, American consumers were expected to spend $6.9 billion on Halloween in 2013.
+This translates to an average of $75 per person, up from $30 per person in 2005.
+Canadians are even keener Halloween celebrants; 68% of Canadians participated in at least one Halloween-related activity in 2007, according to a survey conducted for the Retail Council of Canada.

 But retailer Value Village's 2011 annual Halloween shopping survey found the average Canadian planned to spend $300 on the big day - and pet owners planned to spend on average an extra $59 on their furry friends.
 Ken Alterman, president and chief executive of Value Village, says that Halloween sales have increased more than 35 percent over the last five years.
 It's a similar story over at Canadian Tire, where Halloween now represents the third most important seasonal category behind Christmas and summer backyard living.